PrajeetSingh/OracleRACGitHubKB/Oracle Clusterware Introduction.md

 SCAN provides location independence for databases, so that the client configuratoin does not have to depend on which nodes run a particular database.
 The SCAN defaults to *clustername-scan.current_domain*, if a GNS domain is not specified at installation.

+#### Summary

+* SCAN is used to simplify client side Net service configuration.
+* Purpose of SCAN VIPs is to forward connections to SCAN Listeners in Round Robin fashion, so that connection request is evenly distributed.
+* SCAN Listener is used to return least loaded DB Instance.
+* Local Listener is used to make DB connection after authenticating user.